Skip Navigation

 Website: johnpatrickmurphypiano.com

-J. P. Murphy serves as Assistant Professor of Piano and Piano Pedagogy at the University of Oklahoma where he teaches applied piano, graduate piano pedagogy, and coordinates the secondary piano studies program.
-An active clinician and adjudicator, he frequently presents workshops and guest lectures at the state and national levels.
-His research on keyboard skills, DEI in the piano studio, effective classroom communication, and early-advanced teaching literature has been featured at numerous organizations, including the National Conference on Keyboard Pedagogy (NCKP), the National Group Piano and Piano Pedagogy Forum (GP3), and the MTNA Collegiate Piano Pedagogy Symposium.
-With the Frances Clark Center, he has appeared in the From the Artist Bench lecture-performance series, as a contributing instructor in the Intermediate Teacher Education virtual course, and as a panelist at the annual DEI Summit.
-His work has been published in Piano Magazine and the MTNA e-Journal.
+J. P. Murphy serves as Assistant Professor of Music and Piano Area Chair at the University of Oklahoma, where he teaches applied piano, graduate piano pedagogy, and coordinates the secondary piano studies program.
+An active clinician and adjudicator, he regularly presents workshops and guest lectures at state and national levels.
+His research on keyboard skills, inclusive teaching practices, effective classroom communication, and early-advanced teaching literature has been featured at numerous organizations, including the MTNA National Conference, National Conference on Keyboard Pedagogy (NCKP), National Group Piano and Piano Pedagogy Forum (GP3), and the MTNA Collegiate Piano Pedagogy Symposium.
+With the Frances Clark Center, Murphy has appeared in the From the Artist Bench lecture-performance series, served as a contributing instructor in the Intermediate Teacher Education virtual course, and participated as an invited panelist at the 2022 DEI Summit.
+His work has been published in Piano Magazine, Clavier Companion, American Music Teacher, MTNA e-Journal, and Piano Inspires Kids.
+He has been invited to give pedagogy lectures at institutions such as CCM - University of Cincinnati, University of Houston, University of Alabama, SUNY Fredonia, California State Northridge, Hillsdale College, Texas A&M Commerce, and Texas Woman’s University.

 • DMA - University of Oklahoma